rhetthenry/rhetthenry/README.md

 - 👋 Hi, I’m @rhetthenry
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’am a new python dev
 - 💞️ I’m looking to collaborate on any thing that inclouds minecraft
 - 😄 Pronouns: he him
+- 🐍 I love python <3

   contact me at my email